Core banking: Software

 Advancements in Internet and information technology reduced manual work in banks and increased efficiency.
 Computer software is developed to perform core operations of banking like recording of transactions, passbook maintenance, interest calculations on loans and deposits, customer records, the balance of payments, and withdrawal.
 This software is installed at different branches of the bank and then interconnected by means of computer networks based on telephones, satellite and the Internet.

 Gartner defines a core banking system as a back-end system that processes daily banking transactions, and posts updates to accounts and other financial records.
 Core banking systems typically include deposit, loan, and credit-processing capabilities, with interfaces to general ledger systems and reporting tools.
 Core banking applications are often one of the largest single expenses for banks and legacy software is a major issue in terms of allocating resources.
 Spending on these systems is based on a combination of service-oriented architecture and supporting technologies.
+Modern Core Banking Systems tend to follow "lean core" philosophy, where Core itself has only basic functionalities like General Ledger and transaction posting, all other services are covered by satellite applications.

 Many banks implement custom applications for core banking.
 Others implement or customize commercial independent software vendor packages.
 Systems integrators implement these core banking packages at banks.

-Open-source Technology in core banking solutions or software can help banks to maintain their productivity and profitability at the same time.

 Providers

 While larger financial institutions may implement their own custom core, community banks and credit unions tend to outsource their core systems to system providers.
 While there is no consensus or a public register on the actual Core Banking Providers, various market research companies like Gartner or Forrester Research release annual deal surveys mentioning platform deals.

-There are few providers that help leverage the existing legacy systems itself, by hollowing out customer engagement functions from the core system and managing it as a horizontal cross-enterprise layer.
-This layer provides banks with enhanced product innovation capabilities, sophisticated customer data management, partner ecosystem, and revenue management and pricing.
-With this approach, banks can quickly adopt new technologies, add more functionality and capabilities, offer customized products and enhance the customer experience.
-The goal is to transition from a product-based to an agile, customer-first organization.
+Most notable Core Banking Providers include Temenos AG, Oracle Financial Services Software, Infosys, SaaScada, SDK.finance, nCino, Mambu, Finastra, Backbase, and Avaloq.